cavaliercoder/wmilab/README.md

 * Occasionally the class list does not refresh on first load

-* Line endings don't appear consistently in all class and member descriptions

 * Value maps are not loaded for subclass results of a base class query eg. the Win32_ComputerSystem result in a CIM_System query